LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 Version: no need for version controlling, its just a backup.

-Date:		2016-05-16
+Date:		2016-05-17

 License:	Good question.
 GPL, LGPL, BSD, MIT so far.
 		I will take look into license issues as soon as possible.

-Output size for this current config: 1,46 GB
+Output size (ISO) for this current config: 1,8 GB

-Comment:	EFI should be fixed.
+Pacman cache size for this current config: 1,4 GB
+Custom Repo size for this current config:: ?? (overall 3 GB)
+Work directory size for this current config: 7 GB

+Comment:	Debug and artwork design version.

 Source: